 - Tips for Using Crowdfunding to Restock Your Classroom

-- The NEA Cash Rewards Card offers customizable cash-back rewards, so you could maximize your rewards if you buy back-to-school classroom supplies, clothing, backpacks and more online, including via NEA Click & Save
+- The NEA® Customized Cash Rewards Visa Signature® credit card offers customizable cash rewards in the category of your choice, like online shopping, so you could maximize your rewards if you buy back-to-school classroom supplies, clothing, backpacks and more online, including via NEA Discount Marketplace

 - Sign up for a new Costco membership to buy back-to-school clothing, supplies and more in bulk and save